SSpeights/PowerShellGuide/discovery-in-powershell.md

 ## OPP - Other People's Powershell

 You won't need it right away but an important resource will be the Powershell Gallery.
 This is where curated PowerShell Modules and scripts get stored so others in the PS-Community can use them.
 Currently, there are over 2,500 modules and scripts in the Gallery.
-Hopefully, it can speed you up by exposing code that performs a function first.
-I mention this first, but in the discovery section, this will be mentioned last, because we have to learn a little about PowerShell first before we go and access other people's code.
+Hopefully, it can speed you up by exposing code that performs a function that you must have.
+I mention this first, but in the discovery section, this will be mentioned last, because we have to learn a little about PowerShell before we go and access other people's code.

 ## Make sure help is up to date